-To truly appreciate our certified original, hand-crafted, artisan pottery and the centuries of history behind every piece made, we'd like give you the insider's story about how it's made.
+To truly appreciate our certified original, hand-crafted, artisan pottery and the centuries of history behind every piece made, we'd like give you the insider's story about how it's made, and the hours to months of expert work that goes into each and every piece.

 Under the supervision of our studios master artisans, each and every piece of hand-crafted Talavera, is made through this exacting, time-intensive and hands-on process: